raphaeldenni/sysprog-cesi-2023/README.md

 ### Installation
 Go to [Releases](https://github.com/SysProg-CESI-Groupe-B/SysProg-CESI/releases) and check the last version.
 Just download the ".exe" and use it in your terminal.
 You can also clone the repo and build the executable from source.

-There is a [EasySave-EnvVariable.bat](https://github.com/SysProg-CESI-Groupe-B/SysProg-CESI/blob/preprod/EasySave-EnvVariable.bat) that you can you use to add the .exe to your environnement variables (only on Windows)
+There is a [EasySave-EnvVariable.bat](https://github.com/SysProg-CESI-Groupe-B/SysProg-CESI/blob/preprod/EasySave-EnvVariable.bat) that you can you use to add the .exe to your environnement variables (only on Windows, use it only one time, else you have to manually change the path variable)

 ### Commands comprehension
 If you see `[something]` you need to type literally "something", and if it is `<something>` you need to replace this by something which is describe in it.